-<all|tagged> = Specifies all Ethernet frames (tagged and untagged), only tagged Ethernet frames or only untagged Ethernet frames.
+<all|tagged> = Specifies all Ethernet frames (both tagged and untagged) or just tagged Ethernet frames .

 This command sets the specified port to accept all Ethernet frames or only those with an IEEE 802.1Q VLAN tag.

 The following example sets ports 1 to 5 to accept only tagged frames.